alvo254/consul/README.md

 # consul
-introduction to consul and service mesh: consul up and running
+introduction to consul and service mesh: consul up and running.